Know the right combination of muscles to train to ensure your bodybuilding gains are met and really work to get the most out of every workout.

 - Russian Twists

-Training these muscle groups together may seem obvious, but it is important to keep working your legs.
-Your quads, hamstrings, calves, and glutes work together to perform these compound movements so it is no surprise this combination works to your maximum benefit.
-Your calves, hamstrings and glutes help with hip and knee movements and your glutes offer added support to the hamstrings to flex the knee or extend the hip.
-Well-trained legs provide you with a strong back and core, but also that balance and stability to improve form in a variety of other exercises.
-While leg day may not be as appealing as hitting a solid upper body workout, it is vital to train your legs and keep a strong foundation in and out of the gym.
+Training these muscle groups may seem obvious, but it is vital to keep working your legs.
+Your quads, hamstrings, calves, and glutes work as one to perform these compound motions so it is no surprise this combination works to your maximum benefit with workouts.
+Your calves, hamstrings and glutes help with hip and knee movements and your glutes offer added support to the hamstrings to flex the knees or extend the hip.
+Well-trained legs provide you with a strong back and core, but also that balance and stability to improve form in a variety of other exercises, some with just one single leg to work those calves and get them done.
+While leg day may not be as appealing as hitting a good, solid upper body workout, or whatever comes your way, it is vital to train your legs and keep a strong foundation in and out of the gym for major muscle groups and workouts in order to see proper rest as well from your legs routine for great workouts.

 - Bodyweight Squat